giampa-code/housing_price_kaggle/README.md

 - v2: Extra analysis for outliers and non useful funcs.
 Extra 2, 3 and 4 powers to the 15 most correlated features.

+- v2_1: Idem v2, but without the powers.
+I will try to use this with a NN.

+- v3: Idem v3, but with the 25 most correlated features and adding the 0.5 power.

 ## 2. Models result summary